Pari-Mutuel Betting 1920

 Maryland counts itself among the friendliest gambling states.
 Slot machines moved up the Potomac River by riverboat and spread throughout Charles County, Maryland, from 1910-1968, bringing regional prosperity.
 However, this contrasted with what was happening in other communities seeking to quash it.
 The prosperity was not meant to last, as Governor Millard Tawes outlawed machines from the state in 1968.

-Local government represents much of Maryland’s government, and gambling decisions must be decided by a referendum that allows counties to determine their fate.
+Local government represents much of Maryland’s government, and Maryland sports gambling decisions must be decided by a referendum that allows counties to determine their fate.

 Maryland currently has 6 state-owned casinos but no tribal casinos.
 Here, players can find various slots and table games: blackjack, roulette, baccarat, mini & midi baccarat, sic bo, Ultimate Texas Hold’em, racebook, and more.
 There are no tribal casinos in Maryland.